 82. Riyria Revelations by Michael J. Sullivan

-Royce Melborn and Hadrian Blackwater are partners in crime, and one of their greatest talents is flying under the radar — until they’re swept up in an assassination plot and sentenced to death.
+Riyria Revelations centers on Royce Melborn and Hadrian Blackwater, partners in crime.
+One of their greatest talents is flying under the radar — until they’re swept up in an assassination plot and sentenced to death.
 In order to escape, they must run, and the unwitting journey they embark upon is both mythic in scale and very intimate in human emotion.

 In the Recluce universe, magic exists in two forms: order and chaos.
 “Black” mages can channel order, “white” mages can channel chaos, and “gray” mages can do both, though they are extremely rare.
 This series, which spans two thousand years, involves a variety of heroes and villains trying to harness their powers and find their fortunes as mages — despite the grave personal costs that magic accrues.

-Bakker’s Second Apocalypse series is fascinating because the main character’s powers aren’t derived from a magical source, but rather from logic and reasoning.
+Bakker’s The Prince of Nothing series is fascinating because the main character’s powers aren’t derived from a magical source, but rather from logic and reasoning.
 Warrior Anasûrimbor Kellhus has incredible abilities of prediction and persuasion, leading him to be labeled a diviner.
 But as Kellhus’s influence grows, those close to him realize that he may not be a force of benevolence after all, and indeed may bring about the “Second Apocalypse” of their universe.

 Told from the perspectives of several generations’ daughters, the Sevenwaters series is a refreshingly female-focused fantasy series.
 It begins with Sorcha, daughter of Lord Colum, who must save her father and brothers from the spell of an evil enchantress — even after being kidnapped herself.
 From there Sorcha’s legacy multiplies, with each of the Sevenwaters books focusing on a new daughter and her own unique challenge to fulfill her destiny.